 Prior to his time at USA Baseball, he spent two summers working with the Harwich Mariners and the Commissioner of the Cape Cod Baseball League in Cape Cod, Massachusetts.

-He graduated from Bryant University in 2015 with a bachelor's degree in business administration and is currently pursuing his Master's degree in sports industry management from Georgetown University.
+He graduated from Bryant University in 2015 with a bachelor's degree in business administration and is earned his Master's degree in sports industry management from Georgetown University in 2018.